vivekthakurcse/WebsOnStrocks/README.md

 <h2 align="center">WebsOnStrocks🎨</h2>
 <p align="center">Let's create a simple but fun drawing app on web.
+You Can create some awesome artworks and save it as a png in your device</p>
 </p>